EthanLeitch/ytdl/README.md

 # ytdl
-A free and simple YouTube video downloader for Mac and Windows
+A free and simple YouTube video downloader for Mac and Linux.

-Uses youtube-dl and ffmpeg

-Download all dependencies from the links listed in links.txt